TheDunco/Lavity/README.md

 ## About

 A game where you're a moth in a world where no ambient gravity exists.
 Instead, light pushes you away just as much as your moth brain is attracted to it.
+You can absorb the colors of the light around you, and your color determines your stats and characteristics in the moment.

+You can find the [devlog](https://thedunco.itch.io/lavity/devlog) and a web-playable version of the game for free on the [itch.io](https://thedunco.itch.io/lavity) page.

+Feel free to dowload and support the Windows version of the game.
+The web's lacking graphical capabilities make the game look a bit dull and muted.

 Made using
 - [Godot 4](https://godotengine.org/)